Sunday, July 31, 2016

 For the audio, both computers take advantage of their strengths: the Atari STe uses DMA samples for the music and sound effects.
 The older ST uses its YM2149 for stunning chipmusic which I must say is a million times better than what the STe pumps out.
 This is too easy, the older Atari ST wins the audio battle hands down.

 My opinion?
-Well, I'd dump the ST in a flash with its fancy rasters for ultra-smooth hardware scrolling.
-However, it wins the audio battle because Steve Barrett excelled with the quality of his chiptunes over the blurry samples.
-We all know the Atari STe is capable of better, so here's the kicker: ARC should have given STe gamers the option to chose between chip or DMA.
+I'd dump the ST in a flash with its fancy rasters for the STe's ultra-smooth hardware scrolling.
+However, the ST wins the audio battle because Steve Barrett excelled with the quality of his chiptunes over the blurry STe sounds.
+We all know the Atari STe is capable of better and ARC should have given STe gamers the option to chose between chip or DMA.
 That would have been perfect.

 The Atari STe lacks the background colours but runs at a silky-smooth 50fps.